microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

 1. Make sure no services from previous tests are running (close the terminal windows)

-1. Make sure all the Docker containers introduced in the previous assignments are running (you can use the `Resources/Infrastructure/start-all.ps1` script to start them).
+1. Make sure all the Docker containers introduced in the previous challenges are running (you can use the `Resources/Infrastructure/start-all.ps1` script to start them).

 1. Open a **new** terminal window in VS Code and make sure the current folder is `Resources/VehicleRegistrationService`.